Muir-Hill: Rail Locomotives

 Muir Hill products included petrol/paraffin engined railway locomotives based on the Fordson tractor.
 One of the earliest records is one for the standard gauge Weston, Clevedon and Portishead Light Railway in 1921.
 This was not much more than a standard Fordson tractor with a "Simple type conversion set" supplied by Muir-Hill Service Equipment Ltd - which included 40inch flanged rear wheels and 24inch flanged front wheels, and an angle iron frame to carry the wooden buffer beams.
 It was used for shunting wagons on the railway's Wick St. Lawrence, but in 1922 when being towed behind a train was derailed and destroyed.
 The same railway bought another Muir-Hill in 1926 by which time the design had evolved, and now had 40inch wheels at either end linked by chain.
 This loco worked the jetty for many years and a photo exists of it in 1929 with a wooden glazed cab built by the railway.

 Most locos appear to have been for the narrow gauge, for which the Fordson axle width was greater than the track so replacing road wheels with flanged wheels was not sufficient.
 The early narrow gauge locos were little more than a Fordson Model F tractor skid mounted on a rail chassis, with a long chain outside the frames connecting the rear axle of the tractor to the rail wheels.
-They were relatively cheap and using a standard Ford tractor engine helped wih maintenance costs, however they were not particularly powerful, and the early ones had the standard tractor transmission with the problem of a single low speed reverse gear.
+They were relatively cheap and using a standard Ford tractor engine helped with maintenance costs, however they were not particularly powerful, and the early ones had the standard tractor transmission with the problem of a single low speed reverse gear.
 It seems likely that this was rectified in later models as the locos on the Ravenglass and Eskdale Railway appear to have transmission entirely within the frames.
 All surviving examples are from the 1920s (up to 1929), suggesting they were phased out around 1930 in favour of other business.

 Users of Muir Hill locomotives included the slate quarries of Blaenau Ffestiniog, the granite quarries of the Ravenglass and Eskdale Railway, the Ashover Light Railway, Weston, Clevedon and Portishead Light Railway, and New Zealand Railways.